maherramadan78/Bookstore/README.md

 <a name="about-project"></a>
 <!-- PROJECT DESCRIPTION -->
-**[Bookstore]** is a website where the users can add new book to the list, it has been made by using React.js
+**[Bookstore]** is a website where the users can add new book to the list with authors name it has been made by React.js